Stephen Geyer: Biography

 Joining forces with another noted composer, Charles Fox, Geyer wrote “Together Through The Years”, the theme for the variously named Valerie Harper series (i.e.The Hogan Family) as well as five songs for the soundtrack to the Scott Baio debut movie, Zapped.
 In 1990, Geyer was called upon to write and to supervise the songwriting staff of Steven Bochco’s harshly critiqued Cop Rock television series, now considered something of a TV cult classic.
+Geyer co-wrote, with Gary Stockdale, the song "Who Knows You Better" for Angela Bofill.

 Geyer’s guitar chops quickly evolved as he worked beside the cream of L.A.’s session players on Mike Post’s record and scoring dates, and soon he was being called upon for his guitar work and musical leadership in the studio and on the road, touring with a number of artists, including Jonathan Edwards, Herb Pedersen and Carole Bayer Sager.

 Other noted Geyer songs include, “Hot Rod Hearts”, co-written with Bill LaBounty (#15 Billboard Hot 100 hit by Robbie Dupree), “Bloodline” (title song of Glen Campbell’s #1 country album), “Love Brought Us Here Tonight” (gold album by Smokey Robinson), “You Turn The Light On” (#1 platinum album by Kenny Rogers), and “Dreams” (gold album by John Denver).

 Geyer has received several BMI awards for his songwriting, as well as an Emmy nomination for his song “Dreams” from an episode of the television show The Greatest American Hero.
 Not limited strictly to writing, Geyer also performed the lead vocal on the theme song for the 80's Disney television show The Wuzzles.